 Moreton Island is a bit further away, and I recommend planning it for a weekend trip.
 Although we had favourable winds, it took us almost three hours to reach Tangalooma Wrecks.
 If the winds are not easterlies, you may want to consider another spot for the night as it won’t be well protected.

 With an extra day for a long weekend, we added Teerk Roo Ra (Peel Island) to our itinerary.
 St Helena Island, with its easy walking paths and numerous wallabies, could be an option too.
 We slept near its pier once so that we could sail back early in the morning and then go to work from the boat.
 It was a lot easier to anchor the boat than at Mud Island – where we stayed on the previous trip.
-If you have plenty of time and patience to anchor (or you know the area much better than us), Mud Island has its charms as it is known for have a few dugongs nearby.
+If you have plenty of time and patience to anchor (or you know the area much better than us), Mud Island has its charms as it is known for having a few dugongs nearby.
 We didn’t see any.

 You’ll find a map with all these islands and interesting stops at the end of the article.

 As you are sailing Moreton Bay waters, always keep an eye open for dolphins, turtles, sharks and dugongs.
 They are common in this region.
 Moreton Bay is even the only place in Australia where dugongs gather in herds, and it hosts the largest population of loggerhead turtles in the country.
-At the right season, you may even spot whales while sailing Moreton Bay.
+In the right season, you may even spot humpback whales while sailing Moreton Bay.